Atlantic County Veterans Cemetery is located in the Atlantic County

 If the veteran is deceased and the spouse of the veteran remarries, burial privileges to the spouse are rescinded.

-If the marriage of a veteran and spouse is terminated by annulment or divorce after both were approved for burial, burial priviledges are immediately rescinded for the one-time spouse if not otherwise eligible.
+If the marriage of a veteran and spouse is terminated by annulment or divorce after both were approved for burial, burial privileges are immediately rescinded for the one-time spouse if not otherwise eligible.

 Concrete or fiberglass vaults or cases must be used.